HomeSite Map

 On December 11th, 1968, John Lennon performed the song for a film called “The Rolling Stones Rock And Roll Circus.”
 This proposed film included performances by The Rolling Stones, The Who, Jethro Tull, Taj Mahal, Marrianne Faithfull, and a quickly assembled “supergroup” called The Dirty Mac which consisted of John Lennon and Eric Clapton on guitar, Keith Richards on bass and Mitch Mitchell (of the Jimi Hendrix Experience) on drums.

 “The first time I performed without The Beatles for years was the 'Rock And Roll Circus,” explained John.
-“It was great to be on stage with Eric and Keith Richard and a different noise coming out behind me, even though I was still singing and playing the same style.
+“It was great to be on stage with Eric (Clapton) and Keith Richard and a different noise coming out behind me, even though I was still singing and playing the same style.
 It was just a great experience.
 I thought, 'Wow!
 It's fun with other people,' you know.
 I did 'Yer Blues' and then Yoko came on and did her blues.”
 Two takes of "Yer Blues" were recorded on this day, both of which being eventually released commercially, the second take being inferior only because of John's lyrical hesitation during his "I was of the universe" vocal.
 Photographer Michael Randolph relates: “John repeatedly fluffed his lines and had to tape a lyric sheet to the microphone.
 The lyrics in question had actually come from a ripped-up poster taken from the 'White Album.'”
 And still, he reverted back somewhat to his original third verse, singing "My mother was of the earth, my father was of the sky."

 This film was intended to be shown on British television but this never happened.
 It was eventually released on VHS and Laserdisc as well as on audio CD in 1996 and then on DVD in 2004.

-One final recording of “Yer Blues” was on September 13th, 1969, by the hastily formed Plastic Ono Band for a Rock & Roll Revival Concert in Toronto, Ontario.
+One final recording of “Yer Blues” was on September 13th, 1969, by the hastily formed Plastic Ono Band for a Rock & Roll revival Concert in Toronto, Ontario.
 John remembers: “It was late, about 11 o'clock one Friday night, I was in my office at Apple, when we got a phone call from this guy saying, 'Come to Toronto.'
 They really were inviting us as King and Queen to preside over the concert and not to play.
 But I didn't hear that part and I said, 'OK, OK.
 Just give me time to get a band together.'
 So, I thought, 'Who could I get to come and play with me?'
 So it all happened like that.
 We left the next morning.”

 The band John scraped together was Eric Clapton on guitar, Klaus Vorrmann on bass, and Alan White on drums along with himself and Yoko.
 “We didn't know what to play because we never played together before.
 On the airplane we're running through these oldies.”
 Since Eric was already familiar with “Yer Blues” because of playing it with John the previous year on the “Rock And Roll Circus,” it was an obvious choice.
 The performance was filmed and recorded, the audio results being released on the album “Live Peace In Toronto 1969,” the video footage being released under different names throughout the years, most notably as “Sweet Toronto."